oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

     ![Image alt text](images/login-info.png " ")

-3. From here, Click **Copy Value** on the bottom of the screen to copy the User password, which in this case is **Welcome_12345**.
+3. From here, Click **Copy Value** on the bottom of the screen to copy the User password.
 Note: you'll want to verify that the password was correctly copied, if not, manually copy it.
 Next, click on the **SQL Web Developer URL**, this will take us to the login menu.

     ![Image alt text](images/reservation-info.png " ")